 The right Shopify profit app depends less on your absolute revenue and more on what your bottleneck actually is.
 A practical framework:

-Under $20K/month: Lifetimely Free or PodVector $29
+Under $20K/month: Lifetimely Free or PodVector AI $29

 If your variant cost variance is small (single Printify provider, few colors, mostly domestic shipping), Lifetimely Free can carry you through the early months.
-If your catalog is broader, the supplier-cost gap will start to matter and PodVector pays for itself in better scaling decisions.
+If your catalog is broader, the supplier-cost gap will start to matter and PodVector AI pays for itself in better scaling decisions.

-$20K–$200K/month, single-channel POD on Shopify: PodVector
+$20K–$200K/month, single-channel POD on Shopify: PodVector AI

 This is the sweet spot for POD-native tools.
 You need accurate per-order supplier costs, operating profit (not just gross), and ad-spend integration with Meta or Google.